numbas/editor/docs/question/parts/reference.rst

         This option also controls whether feedback messages are shown for this part.
         You might want to turn this off if you've set up a question with a custom marking script which assigns a score based on the answers to two or more parts (or gapfills), meaning the individual parts have no independent "correct" or "incorrect" state.

+    Score counts towards objective
+        In :ref:`explore mode <explore-mode>`, marks awarded for this part will count towards the chosen :ref:`objective <objectives>`.

 .. _part-types: